When Physical Layer Key Generation Meets RIS: Opportunities, Challenges, and Road Ahead: RIS for Attack Scheme: Feasibility and Countermeasures

 \subsection{Challenges \& Experiments}

-When malicious Eve has control over a RIS, it can rapidly flip its RIS to change the wireless environment, which can affect the PLKG between Alice and Bob.
-Here, this attack is referred to as RIS flip attack.
-Next, we show the influence of such an attack by analyzing the RIS switch speed during PLKG.
+When malicious Eve has control over a RIS, it can rapidly flip the RIS to change the wireless environments, which can affect the PLKG between Alice and Bob.
+Here, this attack is referred to as RIS jamming attack.
+Next, we show the influence of such an attack by analyzing the RIS reconfiguration speed during PLKG as a case.